The following applies to travelling with children

-When travelling to and from countries outside the Schengen area, it is a requirement that all travellers, including children, must present a valid travel document.
+When travelling to and from countries outside the Schengen area it is a requirement that all travellers, including children, must present a valid travel document.
 Also when leaving Sweden will a control of valid travel documents be performed, even for Swedish citizens leaving Sweden.

-The Police recommend that even when travelling within the Schengen area all travellers should carry their personal travel document, a passport or European identity card or other national ID card, with them.
+The Police always recommends that even when travelling within the Schengen area, all travellers should bring a valid passport or national ID card.

-In the situation where a minor who is a citizen of another Nordic country enters Sweden with their parent/legal guardian, the minor should be permitted to enter as long as the parent/legal guardian can provide proof of identity and right of entry by presenting an acceptable official document, and show that they are the parent (in relevant cases the holding the legal custody/temporary guardianship of the young person).
-This can be substantiated by for example the presentation of a birth certificate or other official document, and/or in relevant cases the written consent of the parent/guardian not accompanying them.
+Some travellers are exempted from holding own travel document.
+If a minor citizen of another Nordic country enters Sweden with their parent/legal guardian, the minor can be permitted to enter Sweden if the parent/legal guardian provides official documentation supporting both own identity and right of entry and parental rights or legal custody/temporary guardianship of the minor.
+E.g. with a birth certificate or other official document.
+And if necessary, also the written consent of the parent/guardian not accompanying them.

-It is part of the work and responsibility of the Police to protect children by hindering and preventing criminal activities, such as trafficking in human beings or the abduction of a child by a non-custodial parent or by others.
-What this means that in practice is that in connection with border controls additional questions may be asked or other measures be taken, such as searches of computer databases, for the purpose of ensuring that everything is in order, e.g. through database searches.
-This might be done both when children are travelling unaccompanied or even when in the company of adults.
+Swedish Police is obliged to protect children by hindering and preventing criminal activities, and evaluate the risk of human trafficking or child abduction by a non-custodial parent or by others.
+For this reason additional questions may be asked or other measures be taken in connection with border controls, to ensure that everything is in order, e.g. through database searches.
+This might be done both when children are travelling unaccompanied, and when the child is in the company of adults.
 Even airlines or other carriers might have their own regulations.

 Swedish Police does not provide any travel forms for legal guardians, but a letter from the guardian is recommended if children travel without all legal guardians present.
 Name and contact info is crucial so border control can verify the information.